HashkeyHSK/whale-staking/docs/TECHNICAL_FAQ.md

 ## V. Product Selection

-### Q19: Should I choose Normal Staking or Premium Staking?
+### Q19: How do I participate in staking?

 **A:**

-**Choose Normal Staking if:**
-- Staking amount < 500,000 HSK
-- Want to participate anytime, no approval needed
-- Accept 8% annual returns

-**Choose Premium Staking if:**
+**Staking Requirements:**
-- Staking amount ≥ 500,000 HSK
+- Minimum staking amount: 1000 HSK
-- Have obtained whitelist qualification
+- No approval needed, open to all users
-- Want to earn 16% annual returns
+- 5% annual returns
+- 365-day lock period

 ---